Skip to main content

 The Better Business Bureau awards Cash Buyers Network an A+ rating — the highest tier on its scale — reflecting transparent transactions and zero unresolved complaints.

 Cash Buyers Network closes around 150 cash purchases per year across every county in Florida — from Palm Beach and Broward to Hillsborough, Pinellas, Orange, and beyond.
-If you've done the FSBO math and want a guaranteed close with zero commissions, zero repairs, and zero closing fees, get a no-obligation cash offer today.
+If you want to sell your house without a realtor and get a guaranteed close with zero commissions, zero repairs, and zero closing fees, request a no-obligation cash offer today at (561) 556-5489.
 You pick the closing date.
 We wire the funds.
-It's that simple.

 Frequently Asked